Vegan Creme Eggs

 - 1 Teaspoon Vanilla

-- Orange or yellow food coloring (can omit or sub for a pinch of turmeric)
+- Few drops Orange or yellow food colouring (can omit or sub for a pinch of turmeric)

-Melt half of the chocolate and use a pastry brush or a teaspoon to spread it evenly into your egg molds.
+Melt half of the chocolate and use a pastry brush or a teaspoon to spread it evenly into 2 silicone egg moulds.
 Make sure you go all the way to the top edges to prevent them from crumbling later.

-Place the molds onto a baking tray to keep them sturdy and put them in the freezer for 15 minutes.
+Place the moulds onto a baking tray to keep them sturdy and put them in the freezer for 15 minutes.

 Boil the potato with the skin on, in unsalted water, until it's soft enough to put a fork through.
 Drain the water and let the potato cool.